 15. SS – Swedish Standards (Sweden)

-Please note that this is not an exhaustive list, and there are other regional and industry-specific classification systems in use.
+Please note that this is not an exhaustive list, and other regional and industry-specific classification systems are in use.

 Factors Affecting Steel Grades

 Role of Alloying Elements

 Alloying elements play a role in the chemical composition of steel grades.
 These elements, such as manganese, nickel, chromium, and molybdenum, are added to steel to improve its properties, such as strength, toughness, and corrosion resistance.